 The Lindisfarne Gospels (British Library)

-The radical sixth century Irish monk who became known as Columbanus (d.615) demonstrated a rugged lifestyle on the Continent that is illustrative of Celtic monasticism prior to Romanisation and clerical control (see G. S. M. Walker, ed., Sancti Columbani Opera, 1970).
-This very outspoken monk was in friction with lax ecclesiastics of Gaul, and he also wrote a letter to Pope Gregory refusing to compromise Celtic ways.
-He and his monks farmed and trekked long distances, even over the Alps.
-They founded the monastery of Luxeuil, though the offshoots adopted the Benedictine Rule.
+A radical sixth century Irish monk became known as Columbanus (543-615).
+He demonstrated a rugged lifestyle on the Continent that is illustrative of Celtic monasticism prior to Romanisation and clerical control (see G. S. M. Walker, ed., Sancti Columbani Opera, 1970).
+This very outspoken monk was in friction with lax ecclesiastics of Gaul; he also wrote a letter to Pope Gregory refusing to compromise Celtic ways.
+He and his hardy monks farmed and trekked long distances, even over the Alps.
+Columbanus founded monasteries, the most famous being Luxeuil.
+However, offshoot communities adopted the increasingly pervasive Benedictine Rule.

 21.5 John Scottus Eriugena

-A later figure was John Scottus Eriugena, a ninth century scholar and philosopher who lived in Gaul and who mastered Greek.
+A later figure was John Scottus Eriugena, a ninth century scholar and philosopher who lived in Gaul (France) and mastered Greek.
 He marks a different trend to the earlier monastic temperament.
 Neoplatonist elements are here strongly visible (see, e.g., Dermot Moran, The Philosophy of John Scottus Eriugena, 1989).
 To be more specific, Eriugena was a Christian Neoplatonist, basically using Christian sources written in Greek.
 He was only partially acquainted with Plato via the Timaeus.

 21.6 Antony the Copt

 The Life of Antony is substantially hagiographical; the preferred image of Antony as a simple-minded supporter of Athanasius is strongly offset by other documents.
-The long neglected epistles of Antony have been described in terms of “the obvious dependence on popular Platonic philosophy and Alexandrian theological tradition reveals that the author was no ‘ignorant monk’ who had simply exchanged the garb of the peasant for the monastic habit” (Samuel Rubenson, The Letters of St. Antony, Fortress Press, 1995, p.
+The long neglected epistles of Antony are described in terms of: “The obvious dependence on popular Platonic philosophy and Alexandrian theological tradition reveals that the author was no ‘ignorant monk’ who had simply exchanged the garb of the peasant for the monastic habit” (Samuel Rubenson, The Letters of St. Antony, Fortress Press, 1995, p.
 11).
 The author of those epistles was a literate follower of Origen expressing some pointed mystical emphases.
-The epistles have been shown to be authentic, though they were for long doubted in this respect.
+The epistles have been shown to be authentic; they were for long doubted in this respect.
 Athanasius evidently preferred to believe that Antony had rejected gnosis and reasoning in favour of faith.
-One should never have faith in hagiographies.
-(See also my Some Philosophical Critiques, p.
+One should never have faith in hagiographies (see also my Some Philosophical Critiques, p.
 305 note 572).